 One of the most known reasons is the quality of images tend to differ quite significantly.
 PNGs tend to be higher-quality, thus looking more appealing on the website.
 This is a big reason why you would want to consider PNG format over JPEG.
-However, you will have to take into consideration the size of the file, as you don’t want your website loading times to be crazy.
+However, you will have to take into consideration the size of the file, as you don’t want your website loading times to be crazy, instead you want to blow the roof of with your optimisation.

 Adding to the point above, PNG format is lossless thus meaning it’s great for graphics.
 In reality, JPEG format is better for photos and such, however, if you want a bit of animated text or a cartoon on your website, PNG will most likely be the way to go.